SongFormer: Scaling Music Structure Analysis with Heterogeneous Supervision: Dataset

-To enable fair and rigorous evaluation, we introduce SongFormBench, a high-quality benchmark comprising 200 songs from HarmonixSet and 100 Chinese songs.
-Annotations are carefully revised by expert annotators, who cross-checked the audio, original labels, Gemini 2.5 Pro outputs, and lyrics from MusixMatch~\footnote{MusixMatch: \url{https://www.musixmatch.com}} and Genius~\footnote{Genius: \url{https://genius.com}} to produce the final ground truth.
-This multi-source validation ensures accuracy and consistency.
-In addition, SongFormBench addresses the scarcity of Chinese data in MSA and provides a unified benchmark for standardized evaluation.
+To establish a standardized benchmark for fair comparison in future MSA research, we introduce SongFormBench, a high-quality benchmark comprising 200 songs from HarmonixSet and 100 Chinese songs.
+All annotations are meticulously revised by expert annotators through a rigorous cross-checking process based on the original audio and dataset labels, with publicly available metadata platforms (e.g., MusixMatch\footnote{MusixMatch: \url{https://www.musixmatch.com}}, Genius\footnote{Genius: \url{https://genius.com}}) consulted for reference.
+Audio fingerprint comparison is conducted to ensure no overlap between SongFormBench and the training set.